 Hostels are a hotspot for travellers, all wanting to save money and meet friendly people.
 Their set up and layout also facilitate people-meeting.
 Shared rooms of anything from 3 people in a room up to 18 or 20.
 This will allow you to be making up your bed and instantly have five or six people around to talk to.

-Here are my top tips for making friends in your hostel:
+Here are our top tips for making friends in your hostel:

-So whilst there isn’t a scientific formula to making friends, I have given you a number of fun and easy ways to meet people and start that all important conversation.
+So whilst there isn’t a scientific formula to making friends, we've given you a number of fun and easy ways to meet people and start that all important conversation.
 As you’ll have noticed the common theme is once you’ve used one of these techniques, you need to start talking.

 Try not to be shy, everyone is in a similar position to you.
 Or they will have been in your position not so long ago.
 So take a deep breath, smile and talk to everyone they’ll be lovely.